krishnasai21/july-leetcode-challenge/README.md

 # july-leetcoding-challenge
-It consists of 31 daily problems solutions in Java  over the month of July.
+It consists daily problems solutions in Java  over the month of July.